marnix/MEPK/README.md

    Note: Using an abbreviation elimination proof, a proof "the positive reals form a group" can be used to translate statements about a group into statements about the positive reals.

    Open issue: Can these features be used to create a proof "the positive reals form a group"?
 I think they can, if we also have a 'hypothesis' proof step, which grounds any statement whose conclusion is identical to one of it hypotheses.

+ - Perhaps implement export based on a proof's justifications (`getJustificationFor()`)?

+ - Add a `final` `equals()` method on `Proof`, which calls two proofs equal if they have the same grounding statements, grounded statements, and abbreviations.

 Implementation issues:

- - Change method names to that every Set<Statement> is called a 'theory', e.g., getGrounding() -> getGroundingTheory()?
+ - Change method names so that every Set<Statement> is called a 'theory', e.g., getGrounding() -> getGroundingTheory()?
 Con: The current names are short, and that is good.